Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Related Work and Discussion

 Decision support systems~\cite{palaniappan2008clinical,Wasylewicz2019,eom2006survey,eom1998survey,eom1990survey} typically allow users to interactively investigate data, with operations such as drill-ups in OLAP (OnLine Analytical Processing) cubes analogous to a simple form of abstraction in that setting.
 The typical notions of analysis, however, largely operate by truncating portions of data distributions and running analytics packages on selected subregions at user's requests, failing to leverage access to the data-generation mechanism when present, and failing to provide explicit abstractions or explicit guarantees about the material it presents.

-More closely related to our work are approaches to formally analyze neural networks to extract rules, ensure safety, or determine decision stability, which we discuss in more detail below.
-Techniques related to our inner-loop reachability analysis have been used for stability or reachability analysis in systems that are otherwise hard to analyze analytically.
-Reachability analysis for FFNNs based on abstract interpretation domains, interval arithmetic, or set inversion has been used in rule extraction and neural net stability analysis \cite{KBSSurvey1995,driescher1997checking,thrun1995extracting,wen1996neuralware} and continues to be relevant, e.g., for verification of multi-layer perceptrons \cite{pulina2010abstraction}, estimating the reachable states of closed-loop systems with multi-layer perceptrons in the loop \cite{DBLP:journals/corr/abs-1805-09944}, estimating the domain of validity of neural networks \cite{DBLP:conf/ijcnn/AdamKMV15}, and analyzing security of neural networks \cite{DBLP:conf/uss/WangPWYJ18}.
-While these works provide methods to extract descriptions that faithfully reflect behavior of the network, they do not generally ensure descriptions are comprehensible by end-users, do not explore the practice of strengthening descriptions by ignoring the effects of measure-zero sets, and do not consider varying description abstraction.
+More closely related to our work are approaches to formally analyze neural networks to decompositionally extract rules, ensure safety, determine decision stability, or otherwise certify / verify them, which we discuss in more detail below.
+Techniques related to our inner-loop reachability analysis have been used for stability or reachability analysis in systems that are otherwise hard to analyze analytically, often in the interest of ensuring safety.
+Reachability analysis for FFNNs based on abstract interpretation domains, interval arithmetic, or set inversion has been used in rule extraction and neural net stability analysis \cite{KBSSurvey1995,driescher1997checking,thrun1995extracting,wen1996neuralware} and continues to be relevant, e.g., for verification of multi-layer perceptrons (MLPs) \cite{pulina2010abstraction,mirman2018differentiable,DBLP:conf/sp/GehrMDTCV18}, estimating the reachable states of closed-loop systems with MLPs in the loop \cite{DBLP:journals/corr/abs-1805-09944}, estimating the domain of validity of NNs \cite{DBLP:conf/ijcnn/AdamKMV15}, and analyzing security of NNs \cite{DBLP:conf/uss/WangPWYJ18}.
+A similar variety of motivations and applications exist for approaches to NN verification and rule extraction that are based on symbolic decomposition of a network's units followed by constraint solving or optimization over the formulas extracted \cite{taylor2005rule,etchells2006orthogonal,setiono1995understanding,towell1993extracting,murdoch2017automatic,tjeng2019evaluating,pmlr-v80-weng18a,10.1007/978-3-319-63387-9_1,DBLP:conf/uai/DvijothamSGMK18,DBLP:conf/cav/KatzBDJK17,DBLP:conf/atva/Ehlers17,DBLP:conf/nips/BunelTTKM18,DBLP:conf/nips/SinghGPV19}.
+While these works provide methods to extract descriptions that faithfully reflect behavior of the network, they do not generally consider end-user comprehension of descriptions, do not consider varying description abstraction, and do not explore the practice of strengthening descriptions by ignoring the effects of measure-zero sets.
+Also, many such techniques are only designed to characterize output behavior given particular input sets, whereas we capture relations in multiple direction (i.e., input to output, output to input, and relations between both simultaneously).